 Microbes live everywhere, some in the hottest places in the world and some in the coldest places, but we are still learning the basis on their life structures and effects on the environment (Brockett, 2006).
 Sometimes natural occurrences in the environment, such as high precipitation, can destroy the microbes or make them prosper (Castro, 2010).
 Scientists have been studying microbial diversity in different areas and climates.
 The author’s search for microbial diversity started in Prince Edward County, Farmville, Virginia.
 A collection of environmental and microbial diverse samples were taken from Buffalo Creek, and later plated for further examination.
-The first initial idea was to sample water migrated microbes, or microbes from wet soil.
+The initial idea was to sample water migrated microbes, or microbes from wet soil.
 Further research showed that wetting and rewetting the same soil only increased the number of bacteria, instead of changing the amounts of microbial diversity (Barnard, 2013).
-With that in consideration the authors figured that the diversity seemed larger if the samples were taken from the wetted soil right at the coast line of the creek and the dry soil on the bank of the creek.
+With that in consideration the authors concluded that the diversity seemed larger if the samples were taken from the wetted soil right at the coast line of the creek and the dry soil on the bank of the creek.
 To assure that the microbial diversity was high, the samples were not rewetted.
-Also, we took our samples during colder weather because microbial growth and increase of community can be prosperous during the winter (Schmidt, 2004).
+Also, the authors took samples during colder weather because microbial growth and increase of community can be prosperous during the winter (Schmidt, 2004).
 Researchers show that samples from under patches of snow have a higher diversity, but the resource wasn’t available at the time of sampling (Schadt, 2003).

 The purpose of this study was to find microbial diversity in the samples collected in Prince Edward county.
 The authors took note of the needed research and questioned, what is the microbial diversity in the wet dirt and dry dirt surrounding Buffalo Creek?
 They hypothesized that the wet dirt surrounding Buffalo Creek will have a larger microbial diversity than the dry dirt because of the influence of microorganisms in the water itself.